ryantd42/NY-Legislative-Git/2023/S932D-2023/bill.md

  TWELVE point bold type: CONSUMERS RIGHT TO CANCELLATION.
 YOU MAY  CANCEL THIS CONTRACT WITHOUT ANY PENALTY OR FURTHER OBLIGATION WITHIN THREE (3) BUSINESS DAYS FROM THIS DATE . . . . . .
-Notice of cancellation shall be in  writing  subscribed by the buyer and mailed by [registered or certi- fied] United States mail OR ELECTRONIC MAIL to the seller at the address OR E-MAIL ADDRESS specified in such form.
-Such notice shall be  accompa-
+Notice of cancellation shall be

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01730-10-4
+  LBD01730-14-4
- S. 932--B  2
+ S. 932--C  2

- nied  by the contract forms, membership cards and any other documents or evidence of membership previously delivered to the buyer.
+ in  writing  subscribed by the buyer and mailed by [registered or certi- fied] United States mail OR ELECTRONIC MAIL to the seller at the address OR E-MAIL ADDRESS specified in such form.
+Such notice shall be  accompa- nied  by the contract forms, membership cards and any other documents or evidence of membership previously delivered to the buyer.
 All  moneys paid  pursuant to such contract shall be refunded within [fifteen] THREE business days of receipt of such notice of cancellation.
 If the  buyer has  executed  any  credit  or  loan agreement to pay for all or part of health club services, any such negotiable  instrument  executed  by  the buyer shall also be returned within [fifteen] THREE BUSINESS days.
   3. (A) Every contract for services shall provide that after such three BUSINESS  day  period for cancellation as provided in subdivision two of this section, the buyer's estate may cancel a contract for  services  if the  buyer  dies.
 The buyer may also cancel after three BUSINESS days if the buyer becomes significantly physically  disabled  for  a  period  in excess  of  [six]  THREE  months,  or  moves  [his] THEIR residence to a location more than twenty-five miles from a health club operated by  the seller,  or  after the services are no longer available or substantially available as provided in the contract because of the seller's  permanent discontinuance  of operation or substantial change in operation.
 Nothing contained herein shall restrict or prohibit the seller from offering  or providing  in  such contract additional or broader reasons for cancella- tion.
 The seller may require  reasonable  evidence  for  a  cancellation pursuant to this subdivision.
   (B)  Such  contract shall contain the following notice captioned in at least [ten] TWELVE point bold type:
  ADDITIONAL RIGHTS TO CANCELLATION:
   You may also cancel this contract for any of the following reasons:
   If upon a doctor's order, you cannot physically receive  the  services because  of  significant  physical  disability for a period in excess of [six] THREE months.
   If you die, your estate shall be relieved of  any  further  obligation for payment under the contract not then due and owing.
   If you move your residence more than twenty-five miles from any health club operated by seller.
   If the services cease to be offered as stated in the contract.
   (C)  All  moneys  paid  pursuant  to  such  contract cancelled for the reasons contained in this subdivision shall be refunded within [fifteen] THREE BUSINESS days of receipt of such notice of cancellation;  provided however that the seller may retain the expenses incurred and the portion of  the  total  price  representing  the services used or completed, and further provided that the seller may demand the reasonable cost of goods and services which the buyer has consumed  or  wishes  to  retain  after cancellation  of  the  contract.
 In no instance shall the seller demand more than the full contract price from  the  buyer.
 If  the  buyer  has executed  any  credit or loan agreement to pay for all or part of health club services, any such negotiable  instrument  executed  by  the  buyer shall also be returned within [fifteen] THREE BUSINESS days.
-  4. (A) EVERY CONTRACT FOR SERVICES SHALL PROVIDE THAT SUCH HEALTH CLUB SHALL ACCEPT CANCELLATION OF A MEMBERSHIP BY THE BUYER  OR  THE  BUYER'S ESTATE  WITHIN  THREE BUSINESS DAYS OF RECEIVING NOTICE OF THE CANCELLA- TION.
+  4. (A) EVERY CONTRACT FOR SERVICES SHALL PROVIDE THAT SUCH HEALTH CLUB SHALL  ACCEPT  CANCELLATION  OF A MEMBERSHIP BY THE BUYER OR THE BUYER'S ESTATE, AS PROVIDED IN THIS SECTION, NO LATER THAN THREE  BUSINESS  DAYS OF RECEIVING NOTICE OF THE CANCELLATION.
-  (B) FOR SUCH CANCELLATION OF A MEMBERSHIP TO BE ACCEPTED BY THE HEALTH CLUB WITHIN THREE BUSINESS DAYS  OF  RECEIVING  NOTICE  OF  CANCELLATION UNDER  THIS  SUBDIVISION, THE CANCELLATION SHALL BE SUBMITTED EITHER (I) WITHIN THE FIRST THIRTY-SIX HOURS OF THE PURCHASE OF  A  MEMBERSHIP,  OR (II)  AFTER  THE  FULL TERM OF THE MEMBERSHIP IS COMPLETED.
-SUCH HEALTH CLUBS SHALL ACCEPT NOTICE OF CANCELLATION OF A MEMBERSHIP THROUGH  METH-
+  (B)  WHERE  A  CONTRACT  FOR  SERVICES IS DUE FOR RENEWAL ON AN ANNUAL BASIS, SUCH CONTRACT FOR SERVICES FOLLOWING THE INITIAL  CONTRACT  SHALL PROVIDE  THAT SUCH HEALTH CLUB SHALL ACCEPT CANCELLATION OF RENEWAL OF A MEMBERSHIP, BY THE BUYER OR THE BUYER'S ESTATE, PROVIDED SUCH REQUEST IS
- S. 932--B  3
+ S. 932--C  3

+ MADE WITHIN FIFTEEN BUSINESS DAYS AFTER SUCH RENEWAL TAKES EFFECT.
+WHERE A CONTRACT FOR SERVICE IS DUE FOR  RENEWAL  ON  A  MONTHLY  BASIS,  SUCH CONTRACT  FOR SERVICES FOLLOWING THE INITIAL CONTRACT SHALL PROVIDE THAT SUCH  HEALTH  CLUB  SHALL  ACCEPT  CANCELLATION  OF RENEWAL OF A MONTHLY MEMBERSHIP, BY THE BUYER OR THE BUYER'S ESTATE PROVIDED SUCH REQUEST  IS MADE WITHIN THREE BUSINESS DAYS AFTER SUCH RENEWAL TAKES EFFECT.
- ODS  INCLUDING, BUT NOT LIMITED TO, THE INTERNET, TELEPHONE, MAIL, OR IN PERSON.
+  (C)  SUCH HEALTH CLUB SHALL ACCEPT NOTICE OF CANCELLATION OF A MEMBER- SHIP THROUGH METHODS INCLUDING, BUT NOT LIMITED TO, WEBSITE,  ELECTRONIC MAIL, TELEPHONE, MAIL, OR IN PERSON.
-  (C)  IF  A  HEALTH  CLUB  ALLOWS  A BUYER TO ENTER INTO A CONTRACT FOR SERVICES THROUGH A WEBSITE, SUCH HEALTH CLUB SHALL ACCEPT  A  NOTICE  OF CANCELLATION  OF  SUCH  CONTRACT THROUGH SUCH WEBSITE IN ADDITION TO THE METHODS PROVIDED PURSUANT TO PARAGRAPH (B) OF THIS SUBDIVISION.
+  (D)  IF  A  HEALTH  CLUB  ALLOWS  A BUYER TO ENTER INTO A CONTRACT FOR SERVICES THROUGH A WEBSITE, SUCH HEALTH CLUB SHALL ACCEPT  A  NOTICE  OF CANCELLATION  OF  SUCH  CONTRACT THROUGH SUCH WEBSITE IN ADDITION TO THE METHODS PROVIDED PURSUANT TO PARAGRAPH (C) OF THIS SUBDIVISION.
   § 2.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.